Hanabi (card game): Gameplay

-The game ends immediately when either all fuse tokens are used up, resulting in a game loss, or all 5's have been played successfully, leading to a game win.
+The game ends immediately when either all fuse tokens are used up, resulting in a game loss, or all 5s have been played successfully, leading to a game win.
 Otherwise, play continues until the deck runs out, and for one full round after that.
 At the end of the game, the values of the highest cards in each suit are summed, resulting in a total score out of a possible 25 points.

 Reception

 Hanabi received positive reviews.
 Board Game Quest awarded the game four and a half stars, praising its uniqueness, accessibility and engagement.
 Similarly, The Opinionated Gamers also praised the game's engagement and addictiveness.
 It won several awards, including the 2013 Spiel des Jahres winner and 2013 Fairplay À la carte Award winner.
 Hanabi also placed sixth place in the 2013 Deutscher Spiele Preis.

 Computer Hanabi

 Hanabi is a cooperative game of imperfect information.

 Computer programs which play Hanabi can either engage in self-play or "ad hoc team play".
 In self-play, multiple instances of the program play with each other on a team.
 They thus share a carefully honed strategy for communication and play, though of course they are not allowed to illegally share any information about each game with other instances of the program.

 In ad hoc team play, the program plays with other arbitrary programs or human players.

 A variety of computer programs have been developed by hand-coding rule-based strategies.
 The best programs, such as WTFWThat, achieved near-perfect results in self-play with five players, with an average score of 24.9 out of 25.